thh32/Spherical/README.md

 grep -F -x -v -f test_assembly.combined.fa provided_assembly.fa |grep '>'| wc -l
 ```

-A value other than `0` inicates that you are using a different version of Velvet or Bowtie2.
+A value other than `0` inicates that an error has occured during the assembly process leading to a difference between the assemblies.
+This is most likely due to the user using a different version of Velvet or Bowtie2.

 ###Options